Lipo11/react-native-wss/ANDROID.md

 ./gradlew clean
 ./gradlew assembleRelease

-# After the react native was builded with success, rename the file
+# After the react native was built with success, rename the file
 # ReactAndroid/build/outputs/aar/ReactAndroid-release.aar
 # to your project react native version ( for example 0.61.5 )
 # ReactAndroid/build/outputs/aar/react-native-0.61.5.aar